5 Films Look At The Los Angeles Riots From (Almost) Every Angle

 Parker's hand-picked successor, Chief Daryl Gates, displays his trademark insensitivity to complaints about police brutality and racism in the Smithsonian Channel's The Lost Tapes: LA Riots.
 He jokes about enjoying "home movies" while discussing the now-infamous video of Rodney King's beating by several officers.
 Along with news footage and archival photos, The Lost Tapes includes little-seen footage of the riots captured by LA police and broadcasts from local stations like Radio Korea and KJLH, the Los Angeles station owned by Stevie Wonder.

 The result is a film that often pulls you inside the riot through anguished testimony in the moment.
 "I can smell the fires," says one caller to KJLH as the unrest intensifies on the first night.
 "I'm really angry and I'm really very scared.
 I just spent the last 10 years of my life in college.
-But it doesn't really matter because even with a briefcase in my hand and suit on my back, I'm still just another n***** to the cops out there."
+But it doesn't really matter because even with a briefcase in my hand and suit on my back, I'm still just another nigger to the cops out there."

 Like The Lost Tapes, National Geographic's LA 92 forgoes "talking head" interviews, preferring to create a more immersive experience.
 But without fresh context from new voices, there's not a lot that connects the events of the riots to the present day, outside of the inferences viewers might make on their own.

-Showtime's Burn Motherf-cker Burn taps into hip-hop and pop culture to provide context, wedging interviews with Los Angeles-based performers like Fishbone's Norwood Fisher and rapper Yo-Yo with the words of authors, experts and current LAPD Chief Charlie Beck.
+Showtime's Burn Motherf*cker Burn taps into hip-hop and pop culture to provide context, wedging interviews with Los Angeles-based performers like Fishbone's Norwood Fisher and rapper Yo-Yo with the words of authors, experts and current LAPD Chief Charlie Beck.
 Director Sacha Jenkins kicks off the film with footage of an eighth-generation white plantation owner admitting he once viewed "nigras" as "a very superior pet," before detailing how LAPD discouraged white and black people from mixing in the early 1960s by rousting patrons from nightclubs and record stores where interracial groups met.

 Jenkins uses deft touches to connect the film with today's times, flashing hashtags like #preach or #alternativefacts under some archival footage to raise pointed questions and underscore perspectives he supports.
 One powerful moment comes when the film's story turns to 15-year-old Latasha Harlins, a black girl killed by Korean convenience store clerk Soon Ja Du after a fight in the store.
 Du received five years' probation for the shooting months after the King beating.
 The film shows increased tensions between black residents and Korean store owners by playing a clip from Ice Cube's incendiary hit complaining about — and insulting — store owners, "Black Korea," then introducing author Jeff Chang to explain how the song impacted him.